 System losses contribute to the UK's carbon footprint and the Company's programmes include trialling technological innovations that help to reduce those losses, such as the superconducting fault current limiter project.
 It is also involved in studies with Durham University to examine behavioural influences on energy demand patterns.
-In recognition of the fact that the advent of the electric vehicle has the potential to radically alter how and when electricity is used, the Company is working closely with key partners in the North East who are installing a significant number of electric vehicle charging points across the region and monitoring their impact on energy demand patterns.
+In recognition of the fact that the advent of the electric vehicle has the potential to radically alter how and when electricity is used, the CE Group is working closely with key partners in the North East who are installing a significant number of charging points for electric vehicles across the region and is monitoring their impact on energy demand patterns.
 The findings will also influence the Company's future network investment.